reactive-systems/tsltools/docs/index.md

         currentState = 0
 ```

-You can save this in a file called simple.py, and run it as you would hand written python code.
+You can save this in a file called simple.py (e.g. by running `./tslsynth Simple.tsl --python > simple.py`), and run it as you would hand-written python code (e.g. `python simple.py`).